Regional Fire Services

 Ponoka County Regional Fire Services oversees the operation of 2 Fire Departments.

 FireSmart Canada is living with and managing for wildfire.
 Preparing for the threat of wildfire is a shared responsibility.
 Protecting your home from wildfire starts with simple actions.
 Whether you are doing regular yard maintenance or making large scale changes during renovations or landscaping, you can make choices that will help protect your home from wildfire.
 Some of the measures cost very little and can help reduce the vulnerability of your home to wildfire; others require planning and long-term commitment.
+There is great resources on the web site.
 Check out the FireSmart Begins at Home App.

 - Home Construction – Use fire resistant building materials such as stucco, fire resistant shingles and double or triple pane windows can reduce the risk of fire sparks and embers igniting your home.
 FireSmart Home Development Guide